Lecture 32 Models with Autoregressive Errors

 Degrees of freedom: 180 total; 167 residual

-Comparison of the output from summary(Tourism.gls) with the corresponding output from the earlier analysis (assuming independent errors) shows that the standard errors are usually larger here, particularly for the intercept and the coefficient of Yr.
+Comparison of the output from summary(tourism.gls) with the corresponding output from the earlier analysis (assuming independent errors) shows that the standard errors are usually larger here, particularly for the intercept and the coefficient of Time:

 The only remaining question is, was the use of gls() successful?